What is a weather radar and its functioning?

 Picture a thunderstorm brewing in the distance or a hurricane sweeping across vast regions.
 Weather radar is crucial for tracking, predicting, and managing weather events.
 It is a key tool for safety and preparedness during severe weather.

-A weather radar system is a highly sophisticated setup comprising antennas, transmitters, receivers, and data processing units.
-Each element serves a vital purpose in gathering and analyzing weather data:
+A weather radar system is a complex setup.
+It has antennas,transmitting and receiving, and data processing units.
+Each element plays an important role in collecting and studying weather data.

 Antennas: